brightcove/hot-shots/README.md

 All initialization parameters are optional.

-Parameters (specified as an options hash):
+Parameters (specified as one object passed into hot-shots):
 * `host`:        The host to send stats to `default: localhost`
 * `port`:        The port to send stats to `default: 8125`
 * `prefix`:      What to prefix each stat name with `default: ''`